aeternity/protocol/channels/ON-CHAIN.md

 - `fee`: transaction fee
 - `nonce`: the `from_id` account nonce

-`initiator_amount_final` and `responder_amount_final` are the agreed upon distribution of coins.
+`initiator_amount_final` and `responder_amount_final` are the agreed upon distribution of coins out of the channel total balance of coins.
 The initiator's and responder's account balances are incremented by `initiator_amount_final` and `responder_amount_final` respectively.
 The channel MUST have enough total coins to pay for the fee as well as the agreed upon amounts.
 The total closing amount of a channel is computed by adding the amounts of the initiator and responder (before the close) and the fee.
 If this total closing amount is lower than the total amount coins already dedicated to the channel, the excess of coins is [locked](../consensus/locking.md).

 #### Requirements

-This transaction MUST have valid authentication of all involved parties.
+This transaction MUST have valid authentications of both parties.

 This transaction MUST NOT be disputed and any ongoing dispute MUST be considered resolved by this transaction.

 After this transaction has been included in a block, the channel MUST be considered closed and allow no further modifications.
+The on-chain persisted channel object is removed from the on-chain state trees.

-`channel total ==
+`channel total >=
   transcation initiator_amount_final + responder_amount_final + fee`